 Go to our Message Templates quickstart to learn more about it.

-Step 4: Send a message from the sandbox
+Step 4: Send a Template Message from the sandbox

 In this step, the sandbox is replicating a business-initiated conversation via the WhatsApp API using Message Templates.